 ERE Facilities, Equipment & Data Resources

-The Department of Environmental Resources Engineering moved to its new home in Baker Laboratory on the SUNY-ESF campus in August 2007.
-New facilities include:
+New facilities in the Department of Environmental Resources Engineering home in Baker Laboratory include:

 - electronic classrooms equipped with computers and visual aids,